 In some cases, domestic violence cases and divorce cases occur side-by-side.
 In these situations, the victim may have many of their divorce demands met if their ex-spouse is convicted of domestic abuse.
 A history of domestic violence will likely also have an impact on property division and child custody in divorce proceedings.
 In addition to facing unfavorable divorce terms, the abuser could also face criminal penalties.
 If you are still married and your spouse is abusive, ending the marriage as quickly and safely as possible is important.
 Our Placer County family attorneys can help you with both ending the marriage and seeking justice as a victim of domestic violence.

-If you are a victim of domestic violence or have been wrongfully accused, our family lawyers at the Ewing Law Group are ready to represent you.
+If you are a victim of domestic violence or have been wrongfully accused, our family lawyers at the Ewing Law Group, PC are ready to represent you.
 We understand domestic violence cases are sensitive and that you are focused on the safety of yourself and your family at this time.
 Let our experienced team handle the legal side of things while you focus on physical and emotional health.
 Contact us today to schedule your consultation so you can discuss your case with one of our experienced divorce lawyers.